 Presentation: TE Consultant presents initial findings to project management and the Commissioning Unit at the end of the TE interviews.
-Approximate due date: 1st April 2021
+Approximate due date: 20th April 2021

-Draft TE Report: TE Consultant submits full draft report with annexes within 2 weeks of the end of the TE mission.
-Approximate due date: 15 April 2021
+Draft TE Report: TE Consultant submits full draft report with annexes within 2 weeks of the end of the TE interview.
+Approximate due date: 5th May 2021

 Final TE Report and Audit Trail: TE Consultant submits revised report, with Audit Trail detailing how all received comments have (and have not) been addressed in the final TE report, to the Commissioning Unit within one week of receiving UNDP comments on draft.
-Approximate due date: 30 April 2021.
+Approximate due date: 15th May 2021.
 The final TE report must be in English.